Undiscovered Scotland

 Edinburgh International Book Festival

-With a number of longer established and larger festivals such as the Fringe and the International Festival competing for your attention, it is too easy to overlook the joys of the Edinburgh International Book Festival, held in the University of Edinburgh’s College of Art and in venues close by, in the second half of August each year.
+With a number of longer established and larger festivals such as the Fringe and the International Festival competing for your attention, it is too easy to overlook the joys of the Edinburgh International Book Festival, held in the University of Edinburgh’s Futures Institute and in venues close by, in August each year.

 The Book Festival started life as a biennial festival in 1983, becoming an annual event in 1997.
 Now the world's biggest book festival, the Edinburgh International Book Festival sees capacity audiences, not just for world-renowned writers and thinkers, but also for new and international authors little known in the UK.